-- I Click the Plot Parameters button on the Main toolbar. - 2 On the General page, select the Contour check box and clear that for Geometry edges. - 3 Click the Surface tab. - 4 From the Predefined quantities list on the Surface Data page select Sound pressure level. - 5 From the Colormap list inside the Surface color area select jet. - 6 On the Height Data page, select the Height data check box. - 7 From the Predefined quantities list select Sound pressure level. - 8 Click the Contour tab. - 9 From the Predefined quantities list on the Contour Data page select Sound pressure level. - 10 Inside the Contour levels area, select the option button next to the Vector with isolevels edit field.
-Type linspace(60,125,66) in this edit field to obtain a contour-line distance of 1 dB.
+- I Click the Plot Parameters button on the Main toolbar. - 2 On the General page, select the Contour check box and clear the one for Geometry edges. - 3 Click the Surface tab. - 4 From the Predefined quantities list on the Surface Data page, select Aeroacoustics (acae)>Sound pressure level. - 5 From the Colormap list inside the Surface color area select jet. - 6 On the Height Data page, select the Height data check box. - 7 From the Predefined quantities list select Aeroacoustics (acae)>Sound pressure level. - 8 Click the Contour tab. - 9 From the Predefined quantities list on the Contour Data page select Aeroacoustics (acae)>Sound pressure level.

-- II Clear the Color scale check box inside the Contour color area. - 12 On the Height Data page, select the Height data check box. - I3 From the Predefined quantities list select Sound pressure level. - I4 Go to the General page and click the Title button. - IS Select the option button next to the edit field and enter the title Sound pressure level (dB), then click OK to close the Title dialog box. - I6 Click OK to generate the plot and close the Plot Parameters dialog box. - 17 Click both the Scene Light button and the Perspective Projection button on the Camera toolbar to the left of the drawing area. - 18 Double-click to clear the AXIS and CSYS buttons on the status bar at the bottom of the user interface. - 19 Click the Zoom Extents button on the Main toolbar.
+- 10 Inside the Contour levels area, select the option button next to the Vector with isolevels edit field.
+Type linspace (60, 125, 66) in this edit field to obtain a contour-line distance of 1 dB. - II Clear the Color scale check box inside the Contour color area. - 12 On the Height Data page, select the Height data check box. - 13 From the Predefined quantities list, select Aeroacoustics (acae) > Sound pressure level. - 14 Go to the General page and click the Title button. - IS Select the option button next to the edit field and enter the title Sound pressure level (dB), then click OK to close the Title dialog box. - 16 Click OK to generate the plot and close the Plot Parameters dialog box. - 17 Click both the Scene Light button and the Perspective Projection button on the Camera toolbar to the left of the drawing area. - 18 Double-click to clear the AXIS and CSYS buttons on the status bar at the bottom of the user interface. - 19 Click the Zoom Extents button on the Main toolbar.